joesturge/lazymc-docker-proxy/README.md

 - **SERVER_SEND_PROXY_V2** - Add HAProxy v2 header to proxied connections.
 - **TIME_SLEEP_AFTER** - Sleep after a number of seconds.
 - **TIME_MINIMUM_ONLINE_TIME** - Minimum time in seconds to stay online when the server is started.
-- **MOTD_SLEEPING** - MOTD, shown in the server browser when sleeping.
-- **MOTD_STARTING** - MOTD, shown in the server browser when starting.
-- **MOTD_STOPPING** - MOTD, shown in the server browser when stopping.
 - **RUST_LOG** - Set this to `trace` or `debug` to troubleshoot issues.

-> Note: `wake_on_crash` and `wake_on_start` are not configurable due to how lazymc starts the server.
-When running in Docker Compose, all containers are started by default, so `wake_on_start` must also be true when using this image. `wake_on_crash` is also true as it is recommended to launch the Minecraft server with `restart: no`.

-> Note: `rcon` configurations are not supported as this app relies on the SIGTERM signal to stop the server.

-If you want more details or have issues, you can also refer to the lazymc [documentation](https://github.com/timvisee/lazymc/tree/master).

-Also, refer to the lazymc [config example](https://github.com/timvisee/lazymc/blob/master/res/lazymc.toml).
-You may notice that the environment variables are named in the same way.
-This is intentional...

 # Development